nikhilkoshta/My-Website/README.md

 # Personal Website Repository

 This repository contains the files for my personal website.
-The website is built using HTML, CSS, and JavaScript.
+The website is built using HTML and CSS.

 ## Usage

 You can view my website by opening the `index.html` file in your web browser.
-Alternatively, you can visit the website at [insert URL here].
+Alternatively, you can visit the website at (https://nikhilkoshta.github.io/My-Website/).

 ## File Structure